-A second option is to have branches.
+A second option (of branching strategies) is to have branches.
 A branch to a repository can be ideal in a large team with a new developer.
 A new developer can aggressively refactor code to correct a bug or add a new feature.
 Before all the parameter files and source code are merged (and thus overwrite) the existing files, he/she can create a pull request.
 This is a request which will enable another person (e.g., a more tenured employee who knows the businesses coding conventions and idiosyncrasies) to approve the merge of code manually.
 A branch dedicated to the development of a specific feature can prevail in a merge to the main if the pull request is approved (e.g., by at least one other person besides the developer).
 Pull request approval requirements vary from group-to-group.
 Companies with high turnover and large numbers of developers may prefer to have branches [of individual repositories].
 Code repositories have archived versions of the code.
 Thus some companies find a formal code branch merging approval process tedious.
 The DevOps Handbook extolls the benefits of having a single code repository as opposed to two or more.